ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 You're done!
 ************

-With a working installation of manim, and the bare basics under your belt, it is now time to start creating awesome mathematical animations.
-For a look under the hood at what manim is doing when rendering the ``SquareToCircle`` scene, see the next tutorial :doc:`a_deeper_look`.
+With a working installation of manim and the bare basics under your belt, it is now time to start creating awesome mathematical animations.
+For a look under the hood at what manim is doing when rendering the ``SquareToCircle`` the scene, see the next tutorial :doc:`a_deeper_look`.
 For an extensive review of manim's features, as well as its configuration and other settings, see the other :doc:`../tutorials`.
 For a list of all available features, see the :doc:`../reference` page.